Distributional Robustness Bounds Generalization Errors: Main Results

-In the data-driven setting, the most popular non-parametric Bayesian prior for $\bb Q$ is the Dirichlet-process prior, whose posterior mean distribution, after observing $n$ i.i.d.~samples, is given by \citep{ferguson1973bayesian}, \citep[Chap.
+\textit{Data-Driven Case:} In the data-driven setting, the most popular non-parametric Bayesian prior for $\bb Q$ is the Dirichlet-process prior, whose posterior mean distribution, after observing $n$ i.i.d.~samples, is given by \citep{ferguson1973bayesian}, \citep[Chap.
 3]{ghosal2017fundamentals}

 where $\Ph$ is a prior estimate of $\Po$ based on our prior belief and $\alpha$ is a non-negative scalar used to adjust our trust level of $\Ph$: the larger the value of $\alpha$, the more trust we have towards $\Ph$.
 This can be seen as a mixture distribution of $\Ph$ and $\Pnh$ with mixing weights $\frac{\alpha}{\alpha+n}$ and $\frac{n}{\alpha+n}$, respectively: i.e., a weighted combination of prior knowledge and data evidence.
 As $n \to \infty$, the weight of the prior belief $\Ph$ decays quickly, which is consistent with our intuition that as the sample size gets larger, we should trust more on the empirical distribution $\Pnh$ due to the concentration property of $\Pnh$, i.e., the weak convergence of $\Pnh$ to $\Po$ (e.g., recall the Portmanteau theorem).
-One may also be reminiscent of \eqref{eq:wasserstein-concentration}, i.e., a concentration property defined by Wasserstein distance; Note that the Wasserstein distance metrizes this weak convergence \citep{weed2019sharp}.
+One may also reminisce about the concentration property of the empirical distribution $\Pnh$ defined by Wasserstein distance;\footnote{Compare with \eqref{eq:wasserstein-concentration} in Appendix \ref{append:measures-balls}.} note that the Wasserstein distance metrizes this weak convergence \citep{weed2019sharp}.

 As a result of Theorem \ref{thm:bayeisan-mean-dist}, if we use the Dirichlet-process prior, the Bayesian model \eqref{eq:bayesian-method} is particularized into

 We can further generalize \eqref{eq:dro-saa-obj} into